thisislabel/thisislabel.github.io/README.md

 Tin Bath

 Deaf people at the theatre have a shody experience.
 How can you let performers use props and their talent for delivery to communicate.

+GoGoGo

+Voice recognition used for extremely silly reasons.
+Its all about how many vowels you've come up with when the time runs out.